s-kywa/flappy_bird/README.md

    - The bird hits the ground
    - The bird flies too high

-## 🎨 Game Components

-### The Bird
-- Animated character with flapping wings
-- Rotates based on its movement
-- Responds to your commands for jumping

-### The Pipes
-- Obstacles that move from right to left
-- Appear in pairs with a gap between them
-- Randomly generated for endless gameplay

-### Scoring System
-- Score increases by 1 for each pipe passed
-- Score is displayed at the top of the screen
-- Try to beat your high score!

-### Game Over Screen
-- Appears when the bird hits an obstacle
-- Shows your final score
-- Includes a restart button to play again

-## 📁 Project Files

-- `flappy_bird.py` - Main game file
-- `img/` folder contains:
-  - Bird animation frames (`bird1.png`, `bird2.png`, `bird3.png`)
-  - Pipe obstacle (`pipe.png`)
-  - Ground texture (`ground.png`)
-  - Background image (`bg.png`)
-  - Restart button (`restart.png`)

 ## 💡 Tips for Playing

 1. Time your jumps carefully